qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

   The future being `'static` often require the future be standalone and doesn't borrow other things.
 If the future need to share data with outside, pass `Arc<T>` into (not `&Arc<T>`).

-  Note that the "static" in C/C++/Java/C# often mean global value.
-But in Rust, `'static` can also mean mean standalone (owned) value that's not global.
+  Note that the "static" in C/C++/Java/C# often mean global variable.
+But in Rust, `'static` can also mean mean standalone (self-owned) value that's not global.

 - `Send` means that the future can be sent across threads.
 Tokio use work-stealing, which means that one thread's task can be stolen by other threads that currently have no work.